-2018 Mahindra XUV500 will likely have the existing engine upgraded to produce 170 PS and 350-360 Nm torque; minimal exterior and interior tweaks expected
+2018 Mahindra XUV500 will have the existing engine upgraded to produce 170 PS and 350-360 Nm torque; exterior and interior get tweaks

 As we reported earlier, the largest SUV manufacturer in the country is working on a new facelifted avatar of its flagship XUV500.
 Since entering Indian market in September 2011, the upmarket SUV has been a popular model courtesy of its rugged dynamics and in fact it is the first Mahindra model to be based on monocoque construction emphasising rigidity and core strength.

 Just over a year of its launch, Mahindra ramped up the production capacity to 5,000 units per month due to the increase in demands.
 It was at a period when the SUVs and crossovers were not big sales turners as it currently is.
 The design of the XUV500, claimed to be inspired by Cheetah, has not aged and it’s hard to believe that it has already been over six years since it came out.